cedricbonhomme/cedricbonhomme.org/content/about.md

 I try to dedicate a significant part of my life to promoting knowledge sharing mainly, but not only, in the field of computer science.
 This is why my [software projects](/software) and ideas are public and under copyleft licenses.
 You can share, use and remix my work.
-I mainly use the licenses:

-- GNU Affero General Public License version 3 (for Web based software);
-- GNU General Public License version 3 (for command line software, etc.);
-- Attribution-ShareAlike 4.0 International (mostly for photos);
-- Creative Commons Zero v1.0 Universal (for data bundled with software).

 I think it's also important to make [donations](/donations) to the projects I am relying on.

-### Independent

-I do not want to depend on big tech companies, I avoid online services, the cloud and try to run what I can myself.
-Or partly myself.

-I also do not want to depend to much on the banking system (I avoid having debts), and useless insurances.
-I hate subscription services because I want to spend most of my time creating and thinking.
-Not consuming products.
-Our world do not need more audience, but more creation.
+I am desperate by the growing capitalist alternative of the Web and I support the Small Web.

 ### Piano